qkzk/fm/readme.md

   - [ ] search
   - [ ] mark multiple files
 - [ ] dirsymbol for sockets and whatever
-- [ ] refactor FileInfo, use an enum for FileType and basta

 ## BUGS